 In addition, the Working Group agreed that the legal text adopted should implement the solution on an enduring basis, where at present the table included within the legal text ends with charges for 2025/26 and does not specify the requirements for future years.
 The proposed solution would create a consistent approach for all years beyond 2020/21, which is the first year for which the clarification which the CP looks to achieve is required.

-The Working Group therefore agreed that all clauses relating to cap and collar calculations in respect of charging years up to and including 2019/20 will be removed.
+The Working Group therefore agreed that all clauses relating to cap and collar calculations in respect of charging years up to and including 2019/20 should be removed, i.e. tables 5 and 23 from Schedules 7 and 18 respectively.
 As a result, the proposed implementation date of the first release following Authority consent suggested by the proposer in the change proposal is no longer appropriate, and if approved, the change should be implemented on 01 April 2020.